 The second half of the walk takes you back to where you started, along another gentle track with stone walls and fields either side.
 Apart from the small rocky climb up to Minninglow Hill (which can be missed out), the rest of the route is flat with well-surfaced paths so perfect for a Peak District pram friendly walk.

-To get there, you need to follow the road on the eastern shores of Ladybower and Howden Resevoirs.
-This road is open Monday to Friday, but closed Saturday, Sunday and bank hols (and sometimes in bad weather I’m told).
+Please note that the road to get to the start of this walk is closed on Sundays (and sometimes in icy weather conditions).
 If the road is closed you have to park at the Upper Derwent Visitor Centre (10km away).

 From the Upper Derwent Visitor Centre is a lovely short stroll (300 metres) to Derwent Dam.
 When the water is overflowing, it’s a very impressive site.